Khovic/Khovic/README.md

 - Kubernetes
 - Python
 - Terraform
+- Ansible

-Currently learning Ansible and prometheus.
+Currently learning prometheus.

 I am passionate about automation and continuous delivery, and I enjoy solving problems and learning new technologies (especially GPT3 and its potential uses).